JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 The `package.json` file holds the metadata of a JavaScript package.
 Popular package registries such as npm require all published packages to have such a file.
 They use it to track and manage package publications.

-Aside from basic package attributes such as its name and version, `package.json` can define how a JavaScript project should behave, identifying scripts that are available to run, dependencies, and more.
 The Kotlin/JS Gradle plugin automatically generates `package.json` for Kotlin/JS projects during build time.
-By default, the file contains essential data: name, version, license, dependencies, and so on.
+By default, the file contains essential data: name, version, license, and dependencies, and some other package attributes.

+Aside from basic package attributes, `package.json` can define how a JavaScript project should behave, for example, identifying scripts that are available to run.

-You can also add custom entries to the `package.json`.
+You can add custom entries to the project's `package.json` via the Gradle DSL.
 To add custom fields to your `package.json`, use the `customField` function in the compilations `packageJson` block:

 <div class="sample" markdown="1" mode="groovy" theme="idea">